Iconic Adventures in the Chinese Capital & Beyond

 What: The Forbidden City, Tiananmen Square and Gate of Heavenly Peace, Lama Buddhist Temple, Summer Palace, CCTV Trouser Tower, CCTV Broadcast Tower, Temple of Heaven, Wangfujing Street, Scorpion snacks, Walking along the Great Wall of China at Mutianyu, Qianmen Street, National Museum of China, Bell and Drum Towers.

 China's profile looms increasingly large on the international stage.
 A giant country in east Asia, one with more than its fair share iconic sights and world wonders, China positively demands that you visit her.
 Superficially speaking, if you consider yourself a kosher, dedicated traveller, you need to have China in your travel backstory somewhere - especially if you're engaged in a personal quest to visit all (new) Seven Wonders of the World.
-Alongside countries such as the USA, Russia and India, China is a place that simply must be experienced first hand.
+Alongside countries such as the United States, Russia and India, China is a place that simply must be experienced first hand.
 At least once.
-China was the least researched country of the trio of countries on our trip eastward from Europe to Oceania.
-Aside from the obvious landmarks and icons most of us are familiar with, I touched down in China, my 79th country, under prepared and not really knowing what to expect.
+China was the least-researched country of the trio of countries on our trip eastward from Europe to Oceania.
+Aside from the obvious landmarks and icons most of us are familiar with, I touched down in China, my 79th country, under-prepared and not really sure what to expect.